EmmS21/Prompts/MarketingAgentLearning.md

 Generate at least 15 keywords in total, avoiding any sort of repetition.
 Generate at least 10 different ad text variations keeping in mind that each ad must have 3 headlines and 2 descriptions.
 The keywords have to relate to what the business does/sells and what its users are likely to get from their product/service.

 # Important
-1. Continue generating and testing keywords until you have at least 15 valid keywords with search volume data
-2. If the keyword tool returns empty results, try different variations or related keywords
+1. **Under no circumstances should any of the old keywords be used**.
+The new keywords must be entirely original and distinct from {old_keywords}.
+2. **Allocate sufficient effort and creativity** to generate new keywords.
+Do not rush this process.
+3. **Ensure that none of the new keywords overlap with old keywords**, even in different wording or order.
-3. DO NOT include any explanatory text outside the JSON structure
+4. **Do not include any explanatory text outside the JSON structure**.
-4. Ensure all JSON keys and formatting are exactly as shown below
+5. **Ensure all JSON keys and formatting are exactly as shown below**.

 ## Output Format